anatman-org/prime/README.txt

-if aliens came tomorrow
+[if aliens came tomorrow
-and asked us to give them one book to help us understand humanity what book would it be?
+and asked us to give them one book to help us understand humanity what book would it be?]

-  well,
-  i just cited
-    Genesis@32.22-31
-    Hosea@12.5
-    Job@3
-    Jonah@1
-    Jonah@4.6-11
-    and Matt@27.46 and Mark@15.34

-  because i just asked
-  why people
-    and some people in particular
-        WE KNOW WHO WE ARE
-    for some reason seem to do it
-      strangely, poorly
-  struggle with God

-  why i struggle with God

     it's not so different
     than meeting aliens

+some here have
+faced aliens

+they came in ships
+across the sea instead of outer space

+they came with violence
+they came with war

+they never asked us
+what our favorite book was